Ferrari 275: Two-cam models

-All 275 coupé and spider models build from 1964 until the 275 GTB/4's introduction in 1966 were equipped with an overhead cam 3.3 litre V-12 engine (one camshaft for each cylinder bank).
+All 275 coupé and spider models built from 1964 until the 275 GTB/4's introduction in 1966 were equipped with an overhead cam 3.3 litre V-12 engine (one camshaft for each cylinder bank).
 These early models are often called "two-cam" cars to distinguish them from later 275 models.

 275 GTB

 The 275 GTB was a two-seat grand touring coupé produced between 1964 and 1966.
 The name of this model was derived from the engine's per-cylinder displacement of 275 cc and the Italian designation Gran Turismo Berlinetta.

 The 275 GTB used a double overhead cam 3.3 litre Colombo-designed 60º V-12 engine designated Tipo 213.
 This engine was the final development of the Colombo V12, with a stroke of 58.8 mm and a bore of 77 mm.
 The internal parts of the engine were derived from those used in other Ferrari models including the 250 GTE 2+2, 250 Lusso and 250 GTO.
 Three twin-choke Weber 40 DCZ 6 or 40 DFI 1 carburetors were equipped as standard.
 Power was claimed to be 280 hp at 7600 rpm, but provided closer to 240-250 hp in actual use.
 A factory option of six twin-choke Weber 40 DCN carburetors was also available, which Ferrari claimed provided 320 hp at 7500 rpm although the actual increase in power over the three-Weber setup was likely only 20-25 hp.
-The rear wheels were driven by a 5-speed manual transaxle with Porsche-style syncromesh and a limited-slip differential.
+The rear wheels were driven by a 5-speed manual transaxle with Porsche-style synchromesh and a limited-slip differential.
 This was the first time a transaxle was used on a Ferrari production road car, although they were used on some earlier Ferrari competition models such as the 250 Testa Rossa.

 The 275 chassis was a conventional ladder frame design fabricated from oval-section steel tube.
 Mike Parkes had a major role in developing the 275's suspension, which employed many technologies tested in earlier Ferrari racing cars such as the 250 TR and 250 LM.
 Double wishbone independent suspension was used at all four wheels along with Koni shock absorbers and coil springs.
 The 275's four-wheel independent suspension was a first for Ferrari road cars, which were previously equipped with live rear axles.
 Dunlop disc brakes were equipped at all four wheels, although even during the mid 1960s they were considered inadequate due to small size, lack of ventilated discs, and an underpowered servo and caliper.
 Cast magnesium 14 inch diameter wheels were standard equipment, with Borrani wire wheels available as a factory option, both wheel options came fitted with Pirelli 205VR14 Cinturato CN72 tyres.